nsmsn/personal-site-v2/src/posts/2022-these-webfonts-do-not-track-you.md

 </blockquote>

 The caveat to using Bunny Fonts is that you may not be able to use the variable versions of the Google Fonts library, at least at the time of this writing.

+If you are looking to self-host variable fonts, many of the best designed variable fonts on Google fonts are available to download on [Fontshare](https://www.fontshare.com/), by the Indian Type Foundry (ITF).
+In addition to open source designs like [Literata](https://www.fontshare.com/fonts/literata) and [Epilogue](https://www.fontshare.com/fonts/epilogue), there are many “closed source” designs by ITF that you can also use under a free license.
+I’m particularly drawn to [Satoshi](https://www.fontshare.com/fonts/satoshi), [Zodiak](https://www.fontshare.com/fonts/zodiak), and [General Sans](https://www.fontshare.com/fonts/general-sans).

 ## Performance Considerations